-One of the first questions to ask yourself is: fine or fashion?
-Or maybe your interest lies somewhere in between.
+You can opt for fine jewelry or costume jewelry (also known as fashion jewelry)—or something in between.
 Each category has its own materials, production process, price point, and customer profile:

-💍 Fine jewelry
+Fine jewelry 💍

 - Made with precious and semi-precious metals and gems